microsoft/FluidFramework/experimental/dds/tree2/docs/undo/v1-undo.md

 is that it requires us to establish a system for keeping track of which removed subtrees exist in the repair data, and where they reside in the forest.
 Specifically, we have to maintain a correspondence between the identification scheme used by changesets, and the one used by the forest.
-Changesets identify removed trees using a `ChangeAtomId` while the forest uses paths.
+Changesets identify removed trees using a `ChangeAtomId` (which is made up of a `RevisionTag` and a `ChangesetLocalId`) while the forest uses paths.

 In order to meet this need, we introduce the `TreeIndex` class, which maintains a mapping between the two identification systems,